k98kurz/packify/dox.md

 ### `pack(data: SerializableType) -> bytes:`

 Serializes an instance of a Packable implementation or built-in type, recursively calling itself as necessary.
+Raises UsageError if the type is not serializable.

 ### `unpack(data: bytes, inject: dict = {}) -> SerializableType:`